YongliHe23/SequenceExamples-GE/pge2/README.md

 Possible causes:
 * One or more segments does not contain at least one rf or gradient event, as required by the sliding-window rf/gradient heating check.

-For debugging, it can be helpful to disable the gradient heating check by setting the CV **disableGradientCheck** to 1 (via the User CVs menu on the scanner console).

  ### The scanner reports that the RF power/SAR exceeds system limit